Kerala TV journalist Vipin Chandh dies of COVID-19

 Later, he was admitted to a private hospital in the neighbourhood.

-Kerala Governor Arif Mohammed Khan, Chief Minister Pinarayi Vijayan and senior Congress leader Ramesh Chennithala among others condoled the demise of Chandh.
+Kerala Governor Arif Mohammed Khan, Chief Minister Pinarayi Vijayan and senior Congress leader Ramesh Chennithala condoled the demise of Chandh.

 "This is a sad loss to Malayalam journalism.
 My heartfelt condolence to the bereaved family", Khan tweeted.